alizaid91/paylab/README.md

 ## Demo walkthrough

+The recommended walkthrough demonstrates the complete decision-execution loop rather than only the analytics surface:

 1. Start PostgreSQL, run `npm run db:seed` in `backend`, and start both applications.
-2. Sign in with the seeded demo credentials.
+2. Sign in with the seeded demo credentials to establish the merchant-scoped workspace.
-3. Open **Analytics** to inspect payment volume, success/failure rates, methods, retries, and trends.
+3. Open **Analytics** and **Payments** to inspect the evidence layer: volume, success/failure rates, payment methods, retries, trends, and attempt history.
-4. Open **Payments** to inspect failed payments and their attempt history.
-5. Run opportunity analysis and review the detected UPI evening, mobile card, or customer retry opportunity.
+4. Run opportunity analysis and review the detected UPI evening, mobile card, or customer retry opportunity, including its evidence, affected value, priority, and confidence.
-6. Open an opportunity and generate a strategy.
-If Gemini is configured, inspect its objective, trigger, actions, assumptions, risks, and confidence.
+5. Generate a strategy for an opportunity.
+If Gemini is configured, inspect the objective, trigger, actions, expected impact, assumptions, risks, and reasoning.
-7. Simulate the strategy and review the projected success rate, revenue, recovery amount, assumptions, and risk.
+6. Simulate the strategy and review the projected success rate, projected revenue, potential recovery, confidence, and risk before any execution record exists.
-8. Run the advisory review and inspect the AI recommendation and concerns.
+7. Run the AI advisory review and inspect the recommendation, concerns, recommendations, and assumption issues.
-9. Review or update the merchant policy, then run the policy check and inspect evaluated values and failed rules.
+8. Review or update the merchant policy, then run policy validation and inspect every evaluated value and failed rule.
-10. Approve the strategy as the merchant once the policy result passes.
+9. Approve the strategy as the merchant only after the advisory and policy gates pass.
-11. Execute the strategy and inspect the simulated recovery in **Executions** and the related audit events.
+10. Execute the approved strategy and inspect expected versus actual simulated recovery in **Executions**.
+11. Review the related audit events to trace the strategy from detection through decision, approval, execution, and result.